Sampling-Based Motion Planning on Sequenced Manifolds: Evaluation

-The costs of the algorithms are reported in Table \ref{tab:comparison_results}. \new{CBiRRT could not be applied to this task since it requires a goal configuration at which the backward tree originates, which is not available for these tasks.} On task A, nearly all methods robustly find solutions.
-However, when task complexity increases, RRT$^*$+IK, \smp~(Single Tree), and Random MMP have difficulties to solve to the problem.
+The costs of the algorithms are reported in Table \ref{tab:comparison_results}.
+Note that we only assume access to a forward simulator of the object manipulation operations.
+CBiRRT could not be applied to this task since it requires a goal configuration at which the backward tree originates.
+This would require a backward simulator and would result in an unfair comparison, since the information that CBiRRT would use during planning would be different from what the other algorithms use.
+On Task A, nearly all methods robustly find solutions.
+However, when task complexity increases, RRT$^*$+IK, \smp~(Single Tree), and Random MMP have difficulties to solve the problem.
 Only \smp~and \smp~(Greedy) were able to find solutions of task C with the given parameters.
 The cost and computation time of \smp~is lower compared to \smp~(Greedy).
 A found solution of \smp~for Task C is visualized in \fig \ref{fig:robot_task_c}.